 Mobile intensive care unit (MICU)

-Specialized on field intensive care is mediated through these mobile units.
-Provisions for advanced life care support (ACLS) and resuscitation exist.
+Specialized field intensive care with capacity for both advanced life care support (ACLS) and resuscitation.

-For patients with life-threatening injuries; under supervision of trauma surgeons and intensivists
+For patients with life-threatening injuries; typically under supervision of trauma surgeons and intensivists

 Cardiac surgical ICU

-Specifically designed and armed for management of patients with cardiac morbidities; manned by cardiac anesthesiologists
+Specifically designed a for management of patients with cardiac disease and may be supervised by cardiac anesthesiologists

 Post-anesthesia care units (PACU)

-Also goes by the name “recovery room”, renders immediate post-operative stabilization to patients following surgical procedures
+These may often overlap as a “recovery room”, and render immediate post-operative stabilization to patients following surgical procedures

 Coronary care units